 Here are my 5 favorite home workout programs that work…

 I own or have owned most of these workouts and while they’re dated, I still consider them my favorite workouts of all time.
 Back in the day, all FIRM Direct orders shipped with a “90 Day Rotation” calendar, which I’ve completed many times.
 It was my go-to program anytime I wanted to get in top shape and I only abandoned it because VHS gave way to DVDs and only a handful of the workouts were ever released on DVD before I moved to Denmark and the cost of import duties made them insanely expensive.
 However after 15 years, I still do my FIRM workouts.
 They’re unlike any other workouts I’ve done, except perhaps my number 5 pick.

 I’ve always wanted to like Chalene.
 I’ve completed CLX, TurboJam, and TurboFire, and I’ve not been impressed.
 Regardless of what the word on the street says about heavy lifting for women, heavy weights do bulk me up.
 After 3 months of CLX, I looked like brick shithouse!
 TurboJam and TurboFire were enough fun to get me out of bed at the crack of dawn, but they didn’t deliver much in the way of results.

 Then PiYo came along.
-I started PiYo this past July and finished it right before my September wedding.
+I started PiYo this past July and finished it in late September.
 This was a leap of faith.
-I was a FIRM Believer… for nearly 15 years, I worshiped at the altar of cardio and weights and now I was entrusting my wedding day physique to pilates and yoga?
+I was a FIRM Believer… for nearly 15 years, I worshiped at the altar of cardio and weights and now I was entrusting my hard-earned physique to pilates and yoga?
 It was insanity!
 But I looked forward to the workouts.
-I felt great during and after the workouts, and they gave me the lean, defined look that I wanted for my wedding day.
+I felt great during and after the workouts, and they gave me the lean, defined look that I wanted to achieve at this point in my life.
 Who knew that backing off the burpees and weights could yield such beautiful results?
 PiYo for the win!
 Seriously.

 3) Slim Series